year6b7a/item-network-factorio-mod/README.md

 Pressing `Ctrl + Shift + N` will bring up the Network View to see items and fluids currently in the network.

 ![Network View window showing items and fluids in network](/readme-pictures/network-view.png)

+### Logistics Integrations

+- The mod will try to fulfill logistic and trash requests from players.
+- The mod will try to fulfill logistic and trash requests from spidertrons.
+- The mod will try to fulfill logistic requests from Requester and Buffer chests.
+- The mod will try to give items to logistic networks that need items for construction.

+Some of these integrations can be disabled in settings but please open an issue if you want to disable something else.

 ### Performance